 The typical section for the main line roadway is shown after the title sheet (when the plan sheet format is used) or at the beginning of the preliminary plan (when the strip map format is used) (see example plans).
 A typical section showing a superelevated section is not necessary.
 The typical section is drawn to scale and in sufficient detail to plainly indicate the criteria to which the roadway is planned.
 Where more than one typical section is required, the limits to which each section is applicable are plainly indicated.
 The typical sections are complete except for surface and base types and thicknesses.
 This information is determined in accordance with methods discussed in an article entitled Thickness Determination.
-Addtional guidance is also available in Alternate and Optional Pavement.
+Addtional guidance is also available in EPG 242 Optional and Alternate Pavement Designs.

 Typical sections for other than the main line roadway, such as ramps, crossroads, supplementary routes, service roads, outer roadways, bypasses, etc., are shown following the main line roadway typical section sheet(when the plan sheet format is used) or on the preliminary plan in the vicinity of the proposed road or ramp (when the strip map format is used).

 The preliminary plan is properly titled on the title sheet if prepared on plan sheets, or at both ends if prepared on a roll (see example plans).
 If the preliminary plan includes revisions or modifications to a previously approved preliminary plan, it is marked and titled "Revised".
 The anticipated posted speed, design traffic data and functional classification are indicated adjacent to the title.